-The table overleaf provides an overview to assist you in working with the contents of the Resource, and in the comments, some issues to think about as a facilitator.
+The table on the next page provides an overview of the Resource's contents.
+The third column in the table describes issues to consider as a facilitator.
 Selecting what to use from the Resource depends on the purpose of the session you are facilitating and the context and nature of the evaluation.
 For example: